What Your Protection Class Is and How to Find It

 • Contact your local fire department and ask whether it’s making efforts to increase the city’s PPC.

-• Ask a city official to contact ISO to request a re-evaluation if your community’s officials have taken steps to improve water supply and fire protection.[5]
-ISO’s mitigation specialists can be reached at 1 (800) 444-4554.[6]
+• Ask a city official to contact ISO to request a re-evaluation if your community’s officials have taken steps to improve water supply and fire protection.[3]
+You can reach a mitigation specialist at the organization by calling 1 (800) 444-4554.[4]

 Protection class lookup FAQs

 Many factors can affect the cost of homeowners insurance, including its protection class.
-Here are answers to some commonly asked questions about insurance and protection classes.
+Check out this additional information about insurance and protection classes.

 • What is an ISO code in the home protection class?

 An ISO code is the number assigned to your home based on its fire protection assessment.
-The codes range from 1 to 10, with Class 1 being the best level of fire suppression protection and Class 10 being the worst.
+The codes range from 1 to 10, with Class 1 being the best level of fire suppression protection and Class 10 being the worst in the PPC program.
+ISO’s expert staff considers the municipal fire-protection efforts where you live, including whether firefighters can quickly access your home without accessibility issues.

 • How can you find the protection class of your property?